Shopify/shipit-engine/README.md

 Your deploy scripts have access to the following environment variables:

-* `SHIPIT`: Set to "1" allow your script to know it's executed by Shipit
+* `SHIPIT`: Set to `1` to allow your script to know it's executed by Shipit
-* `SHIPIT_LINK`: URL to the task output, usefull to broadcast it in an IRC channel
+* `SHIPIT_LINK`: URL to the task output, useful to broadcast it in an IRC channel
 * `USER`: Full name of the user that triggered the deploy/task
 * `EMAIL`: Email of the user that triggered the deploy/task (if available)
 * `ENVIRONMENT`: The stack environment (e.g `production` / `staging`)